 It's a good idea to keep an accurate medical diary not only of the procedures and vaccinations your pet receives at the vet, but also of notes on things like your pet's elimination habits and any physical changes or unusual occurrences.
 Keep track of small shifts in your pet's behavior, including urinary marking habits and mood swings, along with diet and routine modifications.
 Take this notebook when you visit us so we will have a complete history to review.
 These seemingly unrelated occurrences may help explain results of your pet's medical tests.

 It's important for our veterinarians to be calm, compassionate and willing to explain all the procedures your pet undergoes.
 Dr. Sara and Dr. Shoey both have decades of experience and are both well qualified to offer your pet(s) high-quality health care.
 Dr. Sara performs routine surgical procedures including spays, neuters, mass removals, dental cleanings (with or without extractions), cystotomies (bladder stone removal), foreign body removals and more.
 If your pet warrants any of these surgeries take comfort in knowing we have well qualified nursing staff in addition to Dr. Sara.
 In effort to make all of our surgeries as safe as possible we require pre-surgical bloodwork, mandate IV fluid therapy and use of an endotracheal tube on almost of our surgery patients and monitor all of our surgery patients very closely during the procedures.
-This monitoring inlcudes ekg, blood pressure and temperature.
+This monitoring inlcudes ekg, pulse-ox (concentration of oxygen in the blood stream) blood pressure and temperature.
 If one of our veterinarians are concerned that a surgical patient is high-risk, we may recommend x-rays or an ultrasound before scheduling the procedure.
 We work with a traveling ultrasonographer and group of specialized veterinarians that review the ultrasound should you pet need this extra evaluation.

 Dr. Sara or Dr. Shoey may refer you to a specialty veterinarian who has completed advanced studies in specialties such as internal medicine, surgery, and emergency care, if your pet must undergo a procedure that requires more precise knowledge and experience.